Frank-128/Frank-128/README.md

 ## About Me

-I'm a Tanzanian full-stack developer who loves working at the intersection of
+I'm a  full-stack developer who loves working at the intersection of
 **software architecture, machine learning, and Data Analysis**.

 I work with and enjoy: